Imperial Noble Consort Qinggong

-Imperial Noble Consort Qinggong (12 August 1724 – 21 August 1774), of the Han Chinese Bordered Yellow Banner Lu clan, was a consort of the Qianlong Emperor.
+Imperial Noble Consort Qinggong (12 August 1724 – 21 August 1774), of the Lu clan of Han ethnicity from the Bordered Yellow Banner, was a consort of the Qianlong Emperor of the Qing dynasty.
 She was 13 years his junior.
-She came from the Lu clan (meaning she was Han Chinese).
-Although her family was not a very prominent one, Lady Lu rose to Noble Consort in her lifetime.
+Although her family was not a very prominent one, she rose to Noble Consort in her lifetime.

 Imperial Noble Consort Qinggong had no children of her own, but raised Prince Yongyan, the future Jiaqing Emperor.

 Life

 Family background

 Imperial Noble Consort Qinggong's personal name was not recorded in history.